Learn About Cushing's syndrome due to Adrenal Tumor

 What are the alternative names for Cushing's syndrome due to Adrenal Tumor?

-Adrenal tumor - Cushing syndrome; Cushing's syndrome due to adrenal tumor
+Adrenal tumor - Cushing syndrome; Cushing syndrome due to adrenal tumor

 What are the causes of Cushing's syndrome due to Adrenal Tumor?

-Cushing syndrome is a disorder that occurs when your body has a higher than normal level of the hormone cortisol.
+Cushing syndrome is a group of symptoms and signs that occurs when your body has a higher than normal level of the hormone cortisol.
 This hormone is made in the adrenal glands.
 Too much cortisol can be due to various problems.
 One such problem is a tumor on one of the adrenal glands.
 Adrenal tumors release cortisol.

 Adrenal tumors are rare.
 They can be noncancerous (benign) or cancerous (malignant).